 (2) Have the option of appointing a Vice Chair and Secretary from the Committee, with the consent of a majority of the Committee, and

 (3) Maintain a working relationship and communication with the Vice President for Financial Affairs, and

 (4) Be responsible for the duties of the Vice Chair and Secretary if s/he does not make such appointments.

 (B) Vice Chair.
 The Vice Chair shall –

-(1) Receive applications from organizations, verify their completeness, promptness, and conformance to the Financial Path as can best be determined,
+(1) Receive applications from organizations and university programs, verify their completeness, promptness, and conformance to the Financial Path as can best be determined,

 (2) Schedule hearing times, and